Miszq11/WS2812-panel-driver/README.md

 ## Why & Hows

-### framebuffer
+### Framebuffer
   Length of pixel data buffor is a product of x_virt_size and y_virt_size, for further panning to work.
 This is because of the lack of found documentation and example uses, of Panning functionality in fb.

-  module allows the write of whole pixel buffer (even the virtual part) and then utilizes xoffset, yoffset and line_length (visible line length?), to display currently seen pixels (xres by yres).
+  Module allows the write of whole pixel buffer (even the virtual part) and then utilizes xoffset, yoffset and line_length (visible line length?), to display currently seen pixels (xres by yres).
 This can be achieved by mapping the buffer into user space app.